Why Strong Communication Skills Are Essential for Today’s Dental Professionals

 Dental processes and terms can be complex and confusing to patients.
 They don’t have the formal education or background that comes with six, seven or more years of schooling.
 It’s only natural that they’ll have questions about an upcoming procedure or a condition, and they’ll expect answers that translate between technician and layman.

-A great dentist needs to ensure that every patient has a thorough understanding of every procedure.
+A great dentist needs to ensure that every patient has a thorough understanding of all treatment options.
 Instead of handing patients a pamphlet or printout to read later, take the time to go over information with them in-person.
 Provide explanations or notes to reinforce the most important points and describe them in an easy-to-understand capacity.
 This interactive role encourages patients to ask questions and voice concerns, which builds trust and appreciation.

 Since a dentist’s time is very valuable, you won’t always have direct contact with every patient on every visit.
 Make sure you, the staff and the dental hygienist are aligned in terms of patient communication.
 Patients notice when an entire staff communicates well and they appreciate having a cohesive team on their side.